Safety Verification of Declarative Smart Contracts: Evaluation

 \textbf{Experiment setup}.
 We modify certain functionalities and syntax of the benchmark contracts so that they are compatible with all comparison tools.
 In particular, the delegate vote function of the voting contract contains recursion, which is not yet supported by DeCon, and is thus dropped.
 In addition, solc and solc-verify do not support inline assembly analysis.
 Therefore, inline assembly in the Solidity contracts are replaced with native Solidity code.
 Minor syntax changes are also made to satisfy version requirements of the two baseline tools.

 With these modifications, for each reference contract in Solidity, we implement its counterpart in DeCon.
 Then we conduct verification tasks on three versions of benchmark contracts: (1) DeCon contracts with \proto, (2) reference Solidity contracts with solc and solc-verify, and (3) Solidity contracts generated from DeCon with solc and solc-verify.
 For each set of verification tasks, we measure the verification time and set the time budget to be one hour.
-All experiments are performed on a server with 32 2.6GHz cores and 125GB memory.
+All experiments are performed on a 2.4GHz core (single-threaded) and 4GB memory.